-You need to check with your local health department to find out which vaccines are needed for certain countries.
-Discuss whether or not it is safe for you to receive these vaccines during your pregnancy.
+You need to check with your local health department to find out which vaccines are needed for certain countries, and discuss with your doctor whether or not it is safe for you to receive these vaccines during your pregnancy.

 The normal security detectors at airports are considered safe for the pregnant woman.

 Vacationing at altitudes above 7,000 feet is generally not recommended while you are pregnant unless you already live at that elevation.
 Exposure to these high altitudes may increase the chances of having babies with lower than normal birth weights.

 Even if a pregnant woman is used to these altitudes, mountain or backcountry hiking should be done with caution, especially in regards to the need for urgent medical care should any pregnancy problem develop.

 If you have certain blood problems such as severe anemia, sickle cell anemia, or if you have any other difficulties during your pregnancy such as high blood pressure, it would be wise to avoid high altitudes.

 You should be very careful about the food you eat and the fluids you drink.
 Drink only bottled water or bottled beverages.
 Avoid ice unless you can be assured that it comes from bottled water.
 Avoid open salads and fruits.
 Fruits that can be peeled such as bananas are generally safe.
 Avoid foods sold at street-side stands.

 Do not use Iodides for water purification.
 These chemicals can pass to your baby and lead to problems with the baby’s thyroid gland.

 Diarrhea can often be a problem when traveling to a third world area.
 Pregnant women should avoid preventative antibiotics and diarrhea medicines such as Lomotil that contain medications that can be harmful to the baby.
 Kaolin-Pectin combinations (e.g., Kaopectate) are helpful and safe during pregnancy.